NimbleEdge/assistant/android/README.md

 _A modern, on-device chat application powered by DeliteAI's **NimbleNet** and built entirely with Jetpack Compose._

-> Talk, type and create – all without leaving your device.

 ---

 ## Table of Contents